creamakerspace/website/content/equipment/shapeoko-5.md

 1. Align the center of the bit with the corner of your workpiece.
 Adjust the "step" to move the router in smaller increments.
 Also use the Z control buttons to lower the router bit until it barely touches your workpiece.
 As a guide, it is useful to place a piece of paper on the material, and stop adjusting the Z as soon as you can't move the paper freely.
 1. Click "Zero All".
 This is now the zero point that will match the origin from your design.
 1. Use Z+ to move the bit away from the material again

-### Cutting and Engraving you
-1. Choose the appropriate cutting tool for the job, making sure it is sharp and clean.
-2. Install the cutting tool into the CNC Router's collet, following the manufacturer's instructions for proper tightening.
-3. Set the tool's origin and zero position accurately, based on the design and material dimensions.

 ### CNC Router Operation
 1. Load the saved G-code into Carbide Motion